 “But feeling is also very important.
 One should not look at the data on the sport watch too much either.
 You will need to learn to listen to your body and its signals, too.

-Movescount’s Feeling graph gives you a great overview on your training and can help prevent over-training.
-You can mark the feeling for each move in Movescount or on the Spartan Ultra and Sport watches when saving the exercise.
+Suunto's Feeling graph gives you a great overview on your training and can help prevent over-training.

 ADJUST ON THE FLY